MeshaMakes/MeshaMakes/README.md

 👩‍🎓 Currently in my second year of college majoring in Information Technology

-🗓 Participatinf in the #100DaysOfCode challenge on my second round
+🗓 Participating in the #100DaysOfCode challenge on my second round

 ---